saeedlayeghi/GithubFollowerModulePy/README.md

 # Returns the amount of followers the user Z3NTL3 has!
 # Output: 47

+# Error Handling
+If failes it wont throw a error it would return integer 456 so make if statements to catch error for int 456

 # Z3NTL3 can be replaced with the queu of the github profile name.
 Dont parse https://github.com/Z3NTL3 only the github profile name
 ```
 # Required Modules